 6. Slaven Bilic

-1998 saw a special crop of Crotian players reach the semi-finals of the World Cup.
+1998 saw a special crop of Croatian players reach the semi-finals of the World Cup.
 A rock hard centre back, Bilic was a key member of the squad.
-After retirement, Bilic went on to manage his country for six years and the former Everton player speaks German, English, Italian and Crotian.
-Apparently he reads psychology text books to understand his players better and did a degree in law in case football didn’t work out as a career.
+After retirement, Bilic went on to manage his country for six years and the former Everton player speaks German, English, Italian and Croatian.
+Apparently, he reads psychology textbooks to understand his players better and did a degree in law in case football didn’t work out as a career.